What is Dextenza and how is it used?

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
 Adverse reactions associated with ophthalmic steroids include elevated intraocular pressure, which may be associated with optic nerve damage, visual acuity and field defects, posterior subcapsular cataract formation; delayed wound healing; secondary ocular infection from pathogens including herpes simplex, and perforation of the globe where there is thinning of the cornea or sclera [see WARNINGS AND PRECAUTIONS].

-DEXTENZA was studied in three randomized, vehicle-controlled studies (n = 351) The mean age of the population was 68 years (range 43 to 87 years), 62% were female, and 85% were white.
-Forty-six percent had brown iris color and 31% had blue iris color.
-The most common ocular adverse reactions that occurred in patients treated with DEXTENZA were: anterior chamber inflammation including iritis and iridocyclitis (9%); intraocular pressure increased (5%); visual acuity reduced (2%); eye pain (1%); cystoid macular edema (1%); corneal edema (1%); and conjunctival hyperemia (1%).
-The most commonly reported adverse reactions that occurred in 1-6% of patients treated with DEXTENZA were increases in intraocular pressure, anterior chamber inflammation, iritis, visual acuity reduced, corneal edema, cystoid macular edema, eye pain, and conjunctival hyperemia.
+DEXTENZA was studied in four randomized, vehicle-controlled studies (n = 567).
+The mean age of the population was 68 years (range 35 to 87 years), 59% were female, and 83% were white.
+Forty-seven percent had brown iris color and 30% had blue iris color.
+The most common ocular adverse reactions that occurred in patients treated with DEXTENZA were: anterior chamber inflammation including iritis and iridocyclitis (10%); intraocular pressure increased (6%); visual acuity reduced (2%); cystoid macular edema (1%); corneal edema (1%); eye pain (1%) and conjunctival hyperemia (1%).

 The most common non-ocular adverse reaction that occurred in patients treated with DEXTENZA was headache (1%).